coollabsio/coolify/CONTRIBUTING.md

 ## 5. Start Coolify

-1. Open a terminal in the Coolify directory.
+1. Open a terminal in the local Coolify directory.

-2. Run the following command:
+2. Run the following command in the terminal (leave that terminal open):
    ```
    spin up
    ```